AMDmi3/AMDmi3.core/content/posts/portability-abc-intro/index.en.md

-I conclude that despite tooling improvements, community still lacks a culture of keeping their projects, software repositories and build scripts portable and packaging friendly and basic understanding of differences between authors and target systems, and additional requirements packaging process imposes.
+I conclude that despite tooling improvements, community still lacks a culture of keeping their projects, software repositories and build scripts portable and packaging friendly and basic understanding of differences between author's and target systems, and additional requirements packaging process imposes.

 So I hereby embark on a quest to improve the situation and make use